Scholarship Recipients 2019

 The project must contribute to the knowledge of the ecology, conservation or propagation of native plants in the Sydney and surrounding regions.

-The Scholarship, valued at $3,000 this year, attracted eight applicants, a mix of Honours and PhD students, from six local universities.
-It is being shared between two recipients, with each recipient receiving $1,500.
+The Scholarship, valued at $3000 this year, attracted five applicants, a mix of Honours, Masters and PhD students, from three universities.

-Congratulations to Susan Everingham and John Whale who are the joint recipients of the 2018 Val Williams Scholarship in Botany.
+Congratulations to Farhad Masoomi-Aladizgeh, recipient of the 2019 Val Williams Scholarship in Botany.

 Phone: (02) 9404 7041